-Please consult Vanguard Variable Insurance Fund's Statement of Additional Information or our website for a description of the policies and procedures that govern disclosure of the Portfolio's portfolio holdings.
+Please consult the Portfolio's Statement of Additional Information or our website for a description of the policies and procedures that govern disclosure of the Portfolio's portfolio holdings.

-$\mathit{CFA}^{\textcircled{B}}$ is a registered trademark owned by CFA Institute.
+CFA® is a registered trademark owned by CFA Institute.

 Vanguard funds are not sponsored, endorsed, sold, or promoted by the University of Chicago or its Center for Research in Security Prices, and neither the University of Chicago nor its Center for Research in Security Prices makes any representation regarding the advisability of investing in the funds.